jukaLang/juka-website/docs/Contributing to Juka Project/introdev.md

 # Introduction

 Thank you so much for taking your time to contribute to the Juka project.
-We are in need of the help and we appreciate any help we can get.
+We are in need of the help, and we appreciate any help we can get.

+## Contributing
+Create a new branch, work on it, and create a pull request once you are done working on the feature.

 ## Found a bug?
 Bug fixes are always welcomed and are encouraged.